 To continue reading this article, download the entire PDF here.

-This article is reprinted with permission by Practical Tax Strategies
+This article is reprinted with permission by Practical Tax Strategies.
+This article originally appeared in Practical Tax Strategies, March 2015.

 DISCLAIMER: This article is for general information purposes only.
 It does not constitute legal or tax advice, and may not be used and relied upon as a substitute for legal or tax advice regarding a specific issue or problem.
 Advice should be obtained from a qualified attorney or tax practitioner licensed to practice in the jurisdiction where that advice is sought.